What are Corporate Practice of Medicine (CPOM) Laws?

 Pennsylvania

-• Summary of Current Law: In Pennsylvania, there is a well-established principle that a licensed professional cannot practice their profession under the authority of an unlicensed person or corporation.
-If a licensed professional does so, the employing unlicensed entity is considered to be practicing that profession without a proper license.
-Corporations, by their nature, lack the personal qualities and qualifications required for professional practice.
+- Summary of Current Law: In Pennsylvania, there is a well-established principle that a licensed professional cannot practice their profession under the authority of an unlicensed person or corporation.
+This was established over 85 years ago in the Pennsylvania Supreme Court’s decision in Neill v.
+Gimbel Brothers, Inc., 199 A. 178 (1938), and it has held as law in Pennsylvania since then.
+If a licensed professional does practice under an unlicensed corporation, the employing unlicensed entity is considered to be practicing that profession without a proper license.
+(The reasoning is that corporations, by their nature, lack the personal qualities and qualifications required for professional practice.
 Even if the employees of such corporations are professionally trained and hold valid licenses, their primary loyalty is owed to the employer rather than to the clients or patients they serve.
-This principle underscores the importance of a direct and continuous relationship between a professional practitioner and those who seek their services.
+They also can't be held accountable by professional licensing boards in the same way as individuals. ) This principle underscores the importance of a direct and continuous relationship between a professional practitioner and those who seek their services.
+The doctrine established in the Gimbel Brothers case has been referenced by a number of Attorney General opinions and state regulatory agencies since it was issued.
 Unless statutory modifications exist to permit certain exceptions for entities like hospitals, the same rule applies to physicians and dentists.
 This legal stance in Pennsylvania emphasizes the significance of ensuring that licensed professionals maintain their independence and ethical obligations to the clients or patients they serve, preventing undue corporate influence in professional practice.
+Notably, Pennsylvania doesn't have state fee-splitting laws that affect medical practice (the two prohibitions relate to podiatry and optometry).

 Rhode Island